 Isaiah 66:2 – “Has not my hand made all these things, and so they came into being?” declares the Lord.
 “These are the ones I look on with favor: those who are humble and contrite in spirit, and who tremble at my word.”

-- What is the difference between justice and you being just?
+What is the difference between justice and being just?

-- Ideas to Explore: Church and Bible Study the obvious ones.
+Ideas to Explore: Church and Bible Study are the obvious ones.
 Is life and death making more sense?
-Are books, movies, events that focus on one’s faith walk appealing?
+Are books, movies, and events that focus on one’s faith walk appealing?
 Do you think you could recognize Christ if He walked into a room?

-- We live a world that seems to generally believe there is a God but it doesn’t seem to ever get better.
+We live in a world that seems to generally believe there is a God, but it doesn’t seem to ever get better.
 Why do you think that is?